- How people often view expenses related to fitness, healthcare, and well-being as additional costs, which can hinder their pursuit of better health.

 - Why considering the long-term implications of one’s genetics is crucial, and understanding your family’s medical history can shed light on potential genetic patterns in the context of your family’s health.

 Decisions Today Make a Healthier Tomorrow

-If you don’t know your family’s genetic history, you can invest in a genetic test or talk to family members like I did to get some of the health-related answers you’ll need.
-It’s also essential to get routine bloodwork and checkups with your doctor so you know where your health stands today to make better decisions for the future.
+If you don’t know your family’s genetic history, you can invest in a genetic test.
+Or talk to family members like I did to get some of the health-related answers you’ll need.
+It’s also essential to get routine bloodwork and checkups with your doctor.
+You’ll know where your health stands today to make better decisions for the future.
 And, once you understand what health issues your genetics may predispose you to, we can help you develop a plan to make the proper investments today for the best long-term health payoff.